1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Early Career Research Program is sponsored by DOE Office of Science.
-This program supports the development of individual research programs of outstanding scientists early in their careers at U.S. academic institutions or DOE National Laboratories.
-Proposed research topics must fall within the programmatic priorities of DOE's Office of Science.
+This program supports the development of individual research programs for outstanding scientists early in their careers at universities and DOE national laboratories.
+Proposed research topics must align with the programmatic priorities of DOE's Office of Science.

 Get alerted about grants like this